Spooks, Spirits and Ghosts: Is One in My Home?

 - Faint 'tick-tick-tick' sounds.
-Two most likely culprits: (1) do you have a gas stove with an electronic igniter system?
+Most likely culprits: (1) do you have a gas stove with an electronic igniter system?
 It is possible that the burner control knob has been turned just enough to activate the igniter, but the burner is not lighting, because the knob has not been turned far enough to open the gas valve.
 (2) check all your clocks--you may have one that ticks that you did not notice before.
 (3) as mentioned above, an electric heater cooling down or heating up.

 - Humming sounds are most likely caused by the refrigerator motor cycling on and off.
 It is the alternating electrical current that is responsible for this hum.
 I won't go into the techincal 'why this is' here--that's a whole other article!

 - Rushing/running water sounds.
 Prime suspect: the washing machine during spin/drain cycle.
 Also the dishwasher, as in point 3.

 - Loud thumping, bumping, banging noises, possibly with a whining accompaniment: A single suspect: the load in the washing machine is badly out of balance during the spin cycle.